 Digital Motion X-ray (DMX)

 DMX is a motion picture of the bones while a person is moving.
 It is a dynamic diagnostic tool, versus a static one, and can be used for all joints of the body.
 The scan is produced in real time, while the person is moving.
 Other terms for Digital Motion X-ray used in the medical literature or cineradiography or video fluoroscopy.
 DMX can show spinal and peripheral joint instability from ligament damage.
 Pain typically occurs with motion.
 By being able to see the bones in motion, DMX picks up the abnormal or excessive motion whereas MRI, CT scan and static x-rays do not.
+You could think about it this way: Static MRI is like a formal family portrait whereas DMX is the video of how your family really acts.

 DMX is an ideal way to document underlying instability in chronic joint pain

 When a person has joint instability, the increased motion between two adjacent bones causes excessive tension on the supporting structures and the nerve endings within those structures (which are not stretchable really) causing severe chronic pain.
 Most of the time the injury or weakness is in the ligamentous support of the joint.
 It is the primary responsibility of the ligaments to connect adjacent bones.
 When ligaments are injured, torn and weakened the adjacent bones move excessive and the body to limit this motion does one of the three things: 1. swells the joint; 2. causes muscle spasms around the joint; 3. bone spurs to form over the long-term.
 (See Figure) All of which limit motion.
 Cortisone shots to limit swelling, massages to relax muscles and surgeries to remove bone spurs often have only temporary effects because they don’t address the underlying cause of the issue which is joint instability.
-Prolotherapy, on the other hand, is the only treatment that addresses the instability in a non-surgical manner, thereby offering long term pain relief.
+Prolotherapy, on the other hand, is the only treatment that addresses the instability in a non-surgical manner, thereby offering long-term pain relief.

 How is a Digital Motion X-ray performed?

 Once in position, the person puts his or her neck, spine or peripheral joint through a series of motions while the DMX is videotaping the bone movement.
 Digital Motion X-ray is similar to a movie camera.
 The camera takes 30 individual x-ray frames per second to create the motion x-ray.
-The successive x-rays are digitized and sequenced to create a video representation of movement of the bones.
+The successive x-rays are digitized and sequenced to create a video representation of the movement of the bones.
 Sometimes, additional views are done where the joint is put under stress: by the person holding a weight, by the person doing a specific exercise, or by the radiology technician or physician putting passive pressure in a certain direction to help document the instability.

 If I already had x-rays and MRI, how is Digital Motion X-ray helpful?